haytham10/inception/README.md

 3. Configure Environment Variables:

-    Create a .env file in the srcs/ directory and set your desired environment variables.
+    You can create a .env file in the srcs/ directory and set your desired environment variables.

 4. Start the Environment: